-The IoT is a new frontier.
-Projected to surpass 50 billion objects by 2020, with the potential to boost the global GDP by $142 trillion, the Internet of Things offers private consumers the ability to create app-controlled “smart homes” and offers businesses unprecedented access to real-time operational data monitoring, collection and analysis.
-With the rapidly-evolving, demand-driven industry of IoT devices, technologies are being introduced faster than they can be protected.
+The Internet of Things is a new frontier.
+Projected to surpass 50 billion objects by 2020 with the potential to boost the global GDP by $142 trillion, the Internet of Things (IoT) offers private consumers the ability to create app-controlled smart homes and offers businesses unprecedented access to real-time operational data monitoring, collection, and analysis.
+With the ever-evolving, demand-driven industry of IoT devices, technologies are being introduced faster than they can be protected.

-For individual consumers, IoT security breaches have the potential to violate privacy, steal personal information, and generally terrorize unsuspecting people by manipulating their home devices.
+For individual consumers, IoT security breaches have the potential to violate privacy, reveal personal information, and generally terrorize unsuspecting people by manipulating their home devices.
 On the industrial or business side of the IoT, the threat of a hack presents far more widespread consequences.
-Unsecured IoT devices present a perfect opportunity for hackers to wreak havoc by compromising operational and/or safety data being tracked by IoT devices, causing a Distributed Denial of Service (DDoS) incident for customers (like the October 2016 Internet Outage), and accessing, compromising, or ransoming financial systems and data by using connected IoT devices to infiltrate the corporate IT firewall.
-It is becoming increasingly clear to private consumers and businesses that more focus needs to be dedicated to securing the IoT.
+Unsecured IoT devices present a perfect opportunity for hackers to wreak havoc by compromising operational and/or safety data being tracked by IoT devices, causing a distributed denial-of-service (DDoS) incident for customers (like the October 2016 Internet Outage), and accessing, compromising, or ransoming financial systems and data by using connected IoT devices to infiltrate the corporate IT firewall.
+It is becoming increasingly clear to private consumers and businesses that more focus should be dedicated to securing the IoT.

-- IoT Devices often fall outside of the Corporate IT Cybersecurity Structure– IoT devices are typically categorized as Operational Technology and therefore, managed by Operations departments.
+IoT devices often fall outside of the corporate IT cybersecurity structure.
+IoT devices are typically categorized as operational technology and therefore are managed by Operations departments.
 They are often excluded from the corporate IT strategy.
-When employees connect unsecured IoT devices to company-provided workstations, they inadvertently provide a direct portal for hackers into a company’s secured IT environment.
+When employees connect unsecured IoT devices to company-provided workstations, they inadvertently provide hackers a direct portal into a company’s secured IT environment.

-- Physical Security is often impractical – In traditional IT security, physical security is one of the basic tenants.
-IoT Devices may be spread all over the world, on oil rigs or remote sites, making isolation impossible.
-By nature, IoT devices are easily accessible, residing in common operational areas of businesses, or common living areas of homes.
+Physical security is often impractical.
+In traditional IT security, physical security is one of the basic tenants.
+IoT devices may be spread all over the world, on oil rigs, or on remote sites, making isolation impossible.
+By nature, IoT devices are easily accessible, residing in common operational areas of businesses or common living areas of homes.

-- There is currently no “McAfee” equivalent– The average internet user knows that it would be reckless to leave a computer vulnerable without the protection of anti-virus software.
+There is currently no “McAfee” equivalent.
+The average internet user knows it would be reckless to leave a computer vulnerable without the protection of antivirus software.
 However, this type of software has yet to be developed for most IoT devices.
-This means that not only are most of these devices unprotected—but that they are also unmonitored.
+This means that not only are most of these devices unprotected, but that they’re also unmonitored.
 Devices could be hacked, and the end user would never know unless the hackers make their presence known.
 A potential solution would be for each manufacturer to develop security software for its own devices.
-But the IoT is made up of thousands of devices by thousands of manufacturers, and these companies do not have the expertise, nor the motivation, to develop this kind of software.
+But the IoT is made up of thousands of devices by thousands of manufacturers, and these companies do not have the expertise or motivation to develop this kind of software.

-- Set Strong Usernames and Passwords – The easiest way to secure IoT devices is to change from the factory default credentials to a strong, unique username and password.
+- Set strong usernames and passwords.
+The easiest way to secure IoT devices is to change factory default credentials to a strong, unique username and password.
 Some devices are difficult to change, and some offer no credential change functionality.
 If a device does not appear to offer a credential change option, contact the manufacturer to be sure.
 If in the market for a new IoT Device, the ability to change credentials should be a critical measure when choosing between products.

-- Prioritize increased security features– End user demand will drive manufacturers to improve security features and software companies to develop an anti-virus program for IoT Devices.
+- Prioritize increased security features.
+End user demand will drive manufacturers to improve security features and software companies to develop an antivirus program for IoT devices.
 As long as consumers continue to purchase devices with no regard for their security, manufacturers will continue to produce status quo.
-If currently-owned devices offer insufficient or no security features, consider upgrading to newer, more secure options.
-Consumers should continue to voice their security concerns in the marketplace, and when in the market for new IoT devices treat cybersecurity as a top priority.
+If currently owned devices offer insufficient or no security features, consider upgrading to something newer and more secure.
+Consumers should continue to voice their security concerns in the marketplace, and when in the market for new IoT devices, it’s crucial to treat cybersecurity as a top priority.